 In this article we'll answer all of these questions and more, as we share our thoughts on whether or not Gainful is likely to be more effective (or safe) than regular protein powder.

-We'll analyze the ingredients in Gainful Protein based on clinical trials to give our take on whether or not it's healthy, compare the cost to other popular protein brands, and feature unsponsored Gainful customer reviews.
+We'll also analyze the ingredients in Gainful Protein to give our take on whether or not it's healthy, share our concerns about the "personalized" protein claims, and compare Gainful to other popular protein powder brands to pick our winners (and losers).

 Green tea extract is the only ingredient in Gainful's weight loss protein powder that we can find research backing for in regard to weight loss.